 Vendors are cautioned NOT to provide goods and services without a valid HCC Purchase Order issued by the HCC Purchasing Department.
 Goods and services provided in the absence of a valid HCC Purchase Order may be returned or result in non-payment at the discretion of the College.
-In addition, all Vendors are required to maintain insurance while providing active services to HCC.
+Additionally, all Vendors are required to maintain insurance while providing active services to HCC.
 All active Vendors must provide proof of insurance and meet all of HCC’s Vendor Insurance Requirements as set forth by the HCC Risk Management Department.

 All Vendors are required to maintain insurance while providing active services to Hillsborough Community College.
 Active Vendors must provide proof of insurance and meet all HCC’s Vendor Insurance Requirements as set forth by the HCC Risk Management Department.
 Failure to comply may be cause for debarment and removal from HCC's exclusive vendor databases.